Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Background and Existing Threats

 Figure~\ref{fig:vdb-pipeline} illustrates the workflow of a vector database system.
 During query execution, the \emph{embedding model} first converts the user's raw input into a query vector in the \emph{embedding space}.
-The \emph{index} then performs a nearest neighbor search over stored vectors and returns the identifiers of the top-$k$ closest matches.
+The \emph{index} then performs a nearest neighbor search over the stored vectors and returns the identifiers of the top-$k$ closest matches.
 Finally, the corresponding records are fetched from \emph{storage} and presented to the user.
-The system consists of four core components:

-\textbf{1.
-Embedding Model:} An embedding model is a machine learning model or algorithm responsible for converting raw data into fixed-length vector embeddings.
-This module is the entry point that prepares data before it is indexed or stored in the vector database.

-\textbf{2.
-Embedding Space:} An embedding space is a high-dimensional geometric representation used in machine learning to represent unstructured data (such as text or images) as numerical vectors.
-In this space, each data item is mapped to a vector with hundreds or thousands of dimensions.
-A key property is that semantic similarity corresponds to geometric proximity.

-\textbf{3.
-Index:} A vector index is a data structure designed to support Approximate Nearest Neighbor (ANN) search over vector embeddings~\cite{Gionis1999SimilaritySI,Wang2021ACS}.
-It organizes high-dimensional vectors using structures such as graphs, clusters, or partitions so that the system can reduce the number of distance computations during search.
-Instead of comparing the query vector with every vector in the dataset, the index explores only a subset of vectors that are likely to be close to the query.
-Because the search does not examine all vectors, the result may not always be the exact nearest neighbor, but it can be found much faster in large datasets.
-Examples include Hierarchical Navigable Small World (HNSW)~\cite{Yang2024RevisitingTI,malkov2020efficient}, Inverted File Index (IVF)~\cite{yang2026rairs}, and DiskANN~\cite{jayaram2019diskann}.

-\textbf{4.
-Storage:} The Storage component manages the persistent records in the database.
-Each record typically contains a unique {ID}, the high-dimensional {vector}, and the associated {content}, such as raw data (text or images) or metadata (e.g., timestamps or authors).